In this guide

 Step 5: Check the fees and costs

 As with any investment, there are fees and costs involved when buying a commercial property.
 These can include upfront fees, legal fees, advice fees, stamp duty, on-going property management fees, bank fees, loan fees and rates.
-There are also ongoing expenses such as strata and property management fees to consider.
+There are also ongoing expenses, such as property maintenance costs and strata and property management fees, to consider.

-Lenders generally offer loans for an LRBA at a higher interest rate than for residential property or loans outside the super system, and they are usually only willing to loan up to 70–80% of the purchase price.
-This means the SMSF must have sufficient money available to pay the deposit.
+The lending criteria for a commercial property LRBA is usually stricter than traditional lending, with most lenders having higher loan-to-valuation ratios in place than for residential property or loans outside the super system.
+As lenders may only be willing to lend up to 70–80% of the purchase price, the SMSF must have sufficient money available in the fund to pay the deposit for the property.

 It’s worth comparing interest rates and conditions for SMSF loans, as these can vary considerably.

 The trustee of the bare trust must be the registered owner at settlement and must be listed on the certificate of title.
-Failure to purchase the property in the correct name can lead to expensive stamp duty implications in some states if the contract is executed in the wrong name.
+Failure to purchase the property in the correct name can lead to expensive stamp duty implications in some states.

 Step 7: Submit a loan application